agiliq/django-orm-cookbook/docs/database_view.rst

 A database view is a searchable object in a database that is defined by a query.
 Though a view doesn’t store data, some refer to a views as “virtual tables,” you can query a view like you can a table.
 A view can combine data from two or more table, using joins, and also just contain a subset of information.
 This makes them convenient to abstract, or hide, complicated queries.

-In our SqliteStuio we can see 26 tables and no views.
+In our SqliteStudio we can see 26 tables and no views.

 .. image:: before_view.png